HumanSignal/label-studio/docs/source/guide/storage.md

 For details about how Label Studio secures access to cloud storage, see [Secure access to cloud storage](security.html#Secure-access-to-cloud-storage).

 ### Prerequisites
-- You must have programmatic access enabled.
+These prerequisites assume that you're using the same S3 bucket for both source and target storage with Label Studio.
+If you only use S3 for source storage, Label Studio does not need PUT access to the bucket.

+1. Enable programmatic access to your bucket.
 [See the Amazon Boto3 configuration documentation](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html#configuration) for more on how to set up access to your S3 bucket.
-- You must get temporary security credentials to use to grant access to your S3 bucket.
+2. You must get temporary security credentials to use to grant access to your S3 bucket.
 See the AWS Identity and Access Management documentation on [Requesting temporary security credentials](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_request.html).
-- (Optional) If you want to use a designated account for retrieving source tasks and storing annotations in S3, assign the following role policy to an account you set up for this purpose, replacing `<your_bucket_name>` with your bucket name:
+3. If you want to use a designated account for retrieving source tasks and storing annotations in S3, assign the following role policy to an account you set up for this purpose, replacing `<your_bucket_name>` with your bucket name:
 ```json
 {
     "Version": "2012-10-17",